-MFWP compiled traditional StreamNet data throughout the year and exchanged trend data consisting of 140 redd counts at 140 locations in the Columbia Basin which identified 1192 redds.
-In addition, 16 references were added and fish population and genetic data were submitted to the StreamNet Data Store as independent data sets.
-Fish distribution was submitted as a spatial data set and the submission included all fish distribution records in the MFWP dataset to ensure StreamNet had a comprehensive and current dataset.
+MFWP compiled traditional StreamNet data throughout the year and exchanged trend data consisting of 113 redd counts at 113 locations in the Columbia Basin which identified 1109 redds.
+In addition, 15 references were added and fish population and genetic data were submitted to the StreamNet Data Store as independent data sets.
+Fish distribution was submitted as a spatial data set and the submission included all fish distribution records in the MFWP dataset to ensure StreamNet has a comprehensive and current dataset.

-Oregon utilized the Trend - Evaluation, Validation, and Submission (TEVaS) internal web application to exchange 47 new and 389 updates to existing traditional trends (including updating and adding 761 records for escapement data only) and 24 new and 174 updates to existing references via the StreamNet API.
-The submissions originated from BPA-funded projects, NPCC dashboards, opportunistic connections toCAP data, priority populations within the Columbia Basin and QC information from StreamNet staff.
-Staff submitted new trends for populations of Deschutes River fall Chinook redd counts and spawner abundance; Warm Springs River spring Chinook weir counts; and John Day River basin spring Chinook redd and carcass counts by individual stream and added additional years for long term trends in the Granite Creek system, within the John Day Basin.
+Oregon utilized the Trend Evaluation, Validation, and Submission (TEVaS) internal web application to exchange 6 new and 791 updates to existing traditional trends (including updating and adding 646 records for escapement data only) and 40 new and 15 updates to existing references via the StreamNet API.
+The submissions originated from BPA-funded projects, NPCC dashboards, opportunistic connections to CA data, populations of interest within the Columbia Basin, fish habitat distribution, and QC information from StreamNet staff.
+Staff submitted a new trend series for a population of Lower John Day River fall Chinook redd counts.